More

 While Windows Assigned Access provides a simple way to configure kiosk mode, it has notable limitations.
 It only supports a single app at a time, which can be restrictive for more complex use cases.
 Additionally, it lacks the advanced security features and customization options often required for larger deployments.
 For organizations with more demanding needs, it is advisable to utilize comprehensive Unified Endpoint Management (UEM) solutions like Scalefusion UEM.

-kiosk mode offered by Scalefusion UEM provides organizations with advanced capabilities, while Windows Assigned Access offers a more basic implementation.
-Organizations should consider an optimum method of applying kiosk mode to their Windows devices that best meets their needs.
+kiosk mode offered by Scalefusion UEM provides organizations with advanced capabilities, while Microsoft Windows Assigned Access offers a more basic implementation.
+Organizations should consider an optimum method of applying kiosk mode to their Windows 10 and Windows 11 devices that best meets their needs.

 AspectScalefusion’s Windows kiosk softwareWindows Assigned Access